Mohammed bin Rashid Al Maktoum: Dubai Internet City and TECOM

 On 29 October 1999, Mohammed announced Dubai Internet City, a technology hub and free trade zone.
 Offering companies long leases, full ownership, and fast access to government services, DIC grew from its first tenants in October 2000, to a current zone employing about 15,000 people.
 In November 2000, it was joined by Dubai Media City, a content and media production-free zone, which is co-located with DIC.
 The launch of DIC came with assurances from Mohammed regarding media freedoms.
 In 2007, he issued a decree banning the imprisonment of journalists following an incident in which local journalists were accused of libel and sentenced to jail terms.

 Palm Islands

 The Palm Islands were developed by Nakheel Properties, which Mohammed founded.

 Interests, activities and philanthropic work

 Mohammed bin Rashid Global initiatives (MBRGI)

-The Mohammed bin Rashid Global Initiatives is a charitable foundation which consolidates the work of some 33 charitable foundations, entities and initiatives which, together, implement more than 1,400 development programs, contributing to the support of more than 130 million people in 116 countries in collaboration with over 280 strategic partners, including governmental institutions, private sector companies, as well as regional and international organizations.
+The Mohammed bin Rashid Global Initiatives is a charitable foundation which consolidates the work of some 33 charitable foundations, entities and initiatives which, together, implement more than 1,400 development programs, including the Sheikh Mohammed bin Rashid Centre for Cultural Understanding (SMCCU).